 Figure 5.
-Analysis of 2-pulse decay and refocussed echo data on 50 μ M monoradicals in OTP.
-The top row shows data of nitroxide monoradical 1, the bottom row of trityl monoradical 2.
-2-pulse decays with corresponding SSE fits (grey), mirrored and aligned to reflect offsets τ_1 and τ_2 in the SIFTER experiment (a,d), product of the fits of the aligned decay traces (b,e) and result from division by corresponding SIDRE traces (c,f) (reflecting B_S) are shown.
-Traces in (c) and (f) are displayed in stackplots at arbitrary offset.
+Analysis of two-pulse decay and refocussed echo data on 50 μ M monoradicals in OTP.
+Panels (a)-(c) show data of nitroxide monoradical (1); (d)-(f) show data of trityl monoradical (2). two-pulse decays with corresponding SSE fits (grey), mirrored and aligned to reflect offsets τ_1 and τ_2 in the SIFTER experiment (a, d), product of the fits of the aligned decay traces (b, e) and result from division by corresponding SIDRE traces (c, f) (reflecting B_S) are shown.
+Traces in (c) and (f) are displayed in stack plots at arbitrary offset.

-While many of the trends just described for nitroxides remain identical to what we have described for monoradicals we observed prominent additional effects that are not covered by our model.
-We will attempt to ignore the prominent oscillations visible in the SIFTER traces, especially of nitroxide (Fig. 6), as they result from the primary dipolar signal and are thus not relevant to a discussion of the background.
-These oscillations also feature in Fig. 6 (c) and (f) for the same reason.
-More interestingly, oscillations are visible in the SIDRE of nitroxide (Fig. 6 (b)), which disappear with long trace lengths.
-These oscillations most probably result from other dipolar pathways due to imperfect pulses as detailed in earlier works (Doll and Jeschke, 2016).
+oscillations visible in the SIFTER traces, especially of nitroxide (Fig. 6), as they result from the primary dipolar signal and are thus not relevant to a discussion of the background.
+These oscillations also feature in Fig. 6c and f for the same reason.
+More interestingly, oscillations are visible in the SIDRE of nitroxide (Fig. 6b), which disappear with long trace lengths.
+These oscillations most probably result from other dipolar pathways due to imperfect pulses as detailed in earlier work (Doll and Jeschke, 2016).
 This is consistent with the dependence on trace length and the distortions of modulation intensity visible in the corresponding SIFTER traces.
-No such effect is observed in trityl biradical where however the SIDRE features the largest observed shape changes of all samples studied (Fig. 6 (e)), with substantially increased signal at the ends of the traces rather than the symmetrical, CPMG dynamical decoupling condition, where all other traces exhibit a maximum.
-We do currently not understand what causes this, but would like to point out that the flattening in division traces, as described for monoradicals, can still be observed in Fig. 7 (c,f) as well as Fig. 6 (c,f).
-In case of trityls, the selective pulse setup should still excite the majority of spins.
-As a result, we see significantly larger modulation depths than in the case of nitroxides.
-As a result of this, combined with the slow oscillations resulting from the long distance in the model compound, it becomes difficult to judge
+No such effect is observed in trityl biradical, where, however, the SIDRE features the largest observed shape changes of all samples studied (Fig. 6e), with substantially increased signal at the ends of the traces rather than the symmetrical, CPMG (Carr-Purcell-Meiboom-Gill) dynamical decoupling condition, where all other traces exhibit a maximum.
+We do currently not understand what causes this, but would like to point out that the flattening in division traces, as described for monoradicals, can still be observed in Fig. 7c and f as well as Fig. 6c and f.
+In the case of trityls, the selective pulse setup should still excite the majority of spins.
+As a result, we

 Figure 6.
-Analysis of data from SIFTER and SIDRE at various trace lengths on 50 μ M biradicals in OTP.
-The top row shows data of nitroxide biradical 3, the bottom row of trityl biradical 4.
-The recorded traces of SIFTER (a,d), and SIDRE (b,e) are shown.
-The remaining panels (c,f) show the result from division of SIFTER by the corresponding SIDRE traces.
-Traces in (c) and (f) are displayed in stackplots at arbitrary offset.
+Analysis of data from SIFTER and SIDRE at various trace lengths on $50 \,\mu$ M biradicals in OTP.
+Panels (a)-(c) show data of nitroxide biradical 3; (d)-(f) show data of trityl biradical 4.
+The recorded traces of SIFTER (a, d), and SIDRE (b, e) are shown.
+The remaining panels (c, f) show the result from division of SIFTER by the corresponding SIDRE traces.
+Traces in (c) and (f) are displayed in stack plots at arbitrary offset.